goodiee/recommendation-system/README.md

 # RAG with MPNet Embeddings for Venue Search and Reviews

 This repository implements a **Retrieval-Augmented Generation (RAG)** model for querying a PostgreSQL database containing venue information and reviews.
 The RAG helps find the most relevant venue based on a user’s query, utilizing **MPNet embeddings** for semantic search and ranking.
+This repository is a **simplified analogue** of a real recommendation system project.
+It serves to demonstrate the technologies and methodologies used in building recommendation systems.
+The full project contains more features and complexity, but this version showcases the core concepts and tools used in the process.

 ## Project Overview